mainframed/DOGECICS/INSTALL.md

 Okay, we're done with **tk4-** surgery.
 The rest is easy.

-Take the following three lines and put them in a file called `dogebr14.jcl`:
+Take the following two lines and put them in a file called `dogebr14.jcl`:

 ```jcl
 //DOGEBR14 JOB CLASS=D,MSGCLASS=D,MSGLEVEL=(1,1)